- National Teams

 • Attend a local or association clinic once every two years.

-• Certified Level I umpire for a minimum one (1) year and be 16 years of age.
+• Certified Level I umpire for a minimum one (1) season and be of an age appropriate to umpire minor and adult competitive ball (Minimum of 16 years of age is recommended)

 Level II Training Requirements